MSCGamesTom/GamesEngineeringBase/README.md

 - `int getMouseInWindowY();`
   - Gets the mouse Y-coordinate relative to the window.
 - `bool mouseButtonPressed(unsigned int button);`
    - Checks if a specific mouse button is currently pressed.
-Accepts `0` for the left button, `1` for the middle button, and `2` for the right button.
+Accepts one of `MouseButton` enum as an input.
+That is `MouseLeft` for the left button, `MouseMiddle` for the middle button, and `MouseRight` for the right button.
 - `int getMouseX();`
    - Returns the current X-coordinate of the mouse cursor within the window.
 - `int getMouseY();`